bbcarchdev/moodle-repository_res/README.md

 Finally, [`res_moodle_stack`](https://github.com/bbcarchdev/res_moodle_stack) provides a [Docker](http://www.docker.com/) configuration for testing the plugin inside a Moodle instance.
 This runs Moodle and the plugin distribution (made by `res_moodle_plugin_distro_maker`) on Apache and MariaDB.

+## A note on Moodle configuration

+When the plugin is installed, the default instance is configured to point at the RES search service packaged with the plugin.
+If you change the domain name of the server, or otherwise move the Moodle installation (e.g. put it into a subdirectory of its original host), you will need to reconfigure the plugin's `pluginservice_url` ("URL of the RES Moodle plugin service") setting to point at the search service's new URL.

 ## Contributing

 Please log any issues on [github](https://github.com/bbcarchdev/moodle-repository_res/issues).
 Code contributions via github pull requests are welcome.